fxx40a3/Research/README.md

 Diagnosing Malignant versus Benign Breast Tumors via Techniques in High Dimensions Hacking the Hivemind
 Diagnosing Parkinson’s from Gait
-Implementing Algorithms on GPUs for Real-Time Traffic Sign Classification Vignette
+Vignette
 In JavaScript
 Searching for exoplanets in the Kepler public data